 International purchases of all sorts earn only 1 point per dollar.
 This is unfortunate given how many points can be earned from either card stateside.

 The Gold Card is the better earner for those who dine out often.
 It’s also the better card for those who have multiple cards and might not use their card 30 times per month.
 The Everyday Preferred is better for those who use their card often.
-It’s also the clear winner for those who spend heavily at the pump.
-The Everyday Preferred wins slightly for grocery store spend with the bonus.
-Otherwise, the Gold Card has the edge.
+It’s also the clear winner for those who spend heavily at the pump and the grocery store.

-Despite not having the numerous perks of the Platinum Cards, the Gold Card wins handily in this category.
-The Everyday Preferred only has standard American Express perks such as return protection.
-But the Gold Card comes with the standard perks and then some.
+Despite not having the numerous perks of the Platinum Card, the Gold Card wins handily in this category.
+The Everyday Preferred only has standard American Express perks while the Gold Card comes with more.

 The Gold Card’s signature perks are its credits.
 You receive $100 in airline incidental credits and $120 total in dining credits.
 The airline credits are designed for bags, in-flight fees, and checked bags.
 But people have used them for gift cards.
 The dining credits are for select restaurants and come as 12 $10 monthly credits.
 This division makes them hard to use.